AnXh3L0/anxh3l0.github.io/README.md

 ## Technology

-This site was built using Hugo, an open source site generator.
+This site was built using [Hugo](https://gohugo.io), an open source site generator, and [TailwindCSS](https://tailwindcss.com/).

-## Licence
+## License

-Copyright © 2020-2023 Anxhelo Lushka
+Copyright © 2020-2025 Anxhelo Lushka
 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/rhazdon/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.